Guide to Tax Residency and Non-Domicile Status in Cyprus

 You will also be considered Cypriot-domiciled if you were a tax resident in Cyprus for 17 out of the last 20 years.
 This means that if you move out of Cyprus for a few years and return, you cannot claim non-domiciled status, regardless of your domicile of origin.

-However, you can claim non-domicile status if you meet the following criteria:
+You can claim non-domicile status if you meet the following criteria:

 1You have and maintain a domicile of choice (permanent residence) in another country.